ibm-cloud-docs/sap/sap-power-virtual-server-mig-db-db2.md

 - [Migration option 1 - Back up and restore](/docs/sap?topic=sap-sapmig-db-db2#sapmig-db-db2-option1-backup-restore) is based on standard administrative tasks such as start, stop, backup, and restore.
 It is a less complicated approach, but it requires downtime during migration.

-- [Migration option 2 - IBM Db2 high availability and disaster recovery (HADR)](/docs/sap?topic=sap-sapmig-db-db2#sapmig-db-db2-option2-backup-restore-hadr) is a downtime, optimized approach for SAP production systems.
+- [Migration option 2 - IBM Db2 high availability and disaster recovery (HADR)](/docs/sap?topic=sap-sapmig-db-db2#sapmig-db-db2-option2-backup-restore-hadr) is a downtime-optimized approach for SAP production systems.
 It is based on IBM Db2 High Availability and Disaster Recovery (IBM Db2 HADR) Database Synchronization and an online back up.
 The system downtime is minimized, but the method requires a higher configuration approach compared to option 1.

 ## Migration option 1 - Back up and restore
 {: #sapmig-db-db2-option1-backup-restore}